im-open/transition-jira-issues/README.md

 ### Update Operations Input

 Update fields by operation(s).
-Adding multiple components, creating a link to another ticket, adding additional values to a multi-select field, etc.  Updating operations allows you to add or remove additional values to fields without overwriting what is already there.
+Adding multiple components, creating a link to another issue, adding additional values to a multi-select field, etc.  Updating operations allows you to add or remove additional values to fields without overwriting what is already there.

 _The `process-operations` fields would be something like:_